Jonah and the Whale: Why God Never Stops Pursuing You

 The Lord “hurled a great wind on the sea” (Jonah 1:4), and in the chaos that followed, every sailor on board is crying out to their gods while Jonah — remarkably, absurdly — is asleep below deck.
 The contrast is almost comedic.
 The pagans are desperate for divine intervention and Jonah, God’s own prophet, is unconscious through the storm he caused.

-When Jonah is discovered, he confesses that he is the reason for the storm and offers himself to be thrown overboard.
 What is extraordinary here is the sailors’ response.
 They are reluctant to throw him in.
 They row harder.
 They try every other option.
 These men — people who don’t know Jonah’s God — show more compassion toward one man than Jonah was willing to show toward a city of 120,000.

 The sea grows calmer the moment Jonah hits the water.
 And the sailors, witnessing this, fear the Lord and make vows to Him.
 There is a painful irony running through these opening verses: everyone responds to God except the man God called.